Zero-Tang/NoirVisor/README.md

 To build a EFI Runtime Driver and Application, you should install LLVM and TianoCore EDK II.
 To install TianoCore EDK II, you may download latest release source code and extract to path `C:\UefiDKII`. <br>
 You may download LLVM from GitHub: https://github.com/llvm/llvm-project/releases <br>
 You may download EDK II from GitHub: https://github.com/tianocore/edk2/releases <br>
+NoirVisor also use EDK II Libraries.
+However, they should be pre-compiled.
+Visit [EDK-II-Library](https://github.com/Zero-Tang/EDK-II-Library) on GitHub in order to build them.

 # Test